 DCH: You’ve won a Grammy, received several other Grammy nominations and numerous Down Beat magazine readers poll awards over the years, what’s your feeling on these types of awards?

-KG: Well you know, it’s an acknowledgment to receive the Down Beat awards and to see that people like what I’m doing.
-I think every musician wants to be acknowledged whether you’re R&B or Hip Hop you want people to know that you exist, and sometimes in this music we don’t get that and we recognize that we won’t get that, but still we play it because we want to play the music it was a challenge!
-I always think about to play Jazz was a big deal, it wasn’t like playing R&B and playing R&B was something too but playing jazz was a little bit more complicated!
+KG: Well you know, it’s an acknowledgement to receive the Down Beat awards and to see that people like what I’m doing.
+I think every musician wants to be acknowledged whether you’re R&B or Hip Hop, you want people to know that you exist, and sometimes in this music, we don’t get that and we recognize that we won’t get that, but still, we play it because we want to play the music!
+I like playing R&B but playing great jazz is a little bit more complicated!

-And when we get to that level, it’s still like a challenge.
-I always think about all the greats like I can put on Charley Parker, John Coltrane, Sonny Rollins, Joe Henderson they set the precedent, these guys are like such a force like wow!
-As we go along we learn to play but it’s still that level they of this guys woo!
-So they inspired me to try to get better.
+And when we get to that level, it’s still a challenge.
+I always think about all the greats like Charley Parker, John Coltrane, Sonny Rollins, Joe Henderson they set the precedent, these guys are such a force – wow!
+As we go along we learn to play but it’s still that level that these guys reached.
+So they continue to inspire me to try to get better.

 DCH: Kenny, thanks so much for being so generous with your stories and sharing your time with us, we look forward to seeing you out on the road and to hearing your new recordings!

 You can catch Kenny Garrett in Europe in March and July this year at the following venues.
 For additional European dates keep an eye out on Kenny’s website.